 |Year||Criminal Caseload||Misdemeanor Caseload||Felony Caseload|

-Kansas’ District Courts are the general jurisdiction trial courts for the state.
+Kansas’ District Courts are the general jurisdiction trial courts for the state and may be considered county courts as well.
 The state Constitution established them.
 These courts have original jurisdiction over all civil and criminal cases in the state.
-They handle matters of civil lawsuits, divorce, and other domestic relations issues, probate and estate cases, guardianships, conservatorships, mental health cases, juvenile delinquency issues, and small claims matters.
-Many cases heard in District Court use juries; a judge resolves others.
+They handle matters of civil lawsuits, divorce, and other domestic relations issues, probate and estate cases, guardianships, conservatorships, mental health cases, granting marriage licenses, minor civil cases, juvenile delinquency issues, and small claims matters.
+Many cases heard in these courts use juries; a judge resolves others.
 The state is divided into judicial districts.
-All the District Court judges vote, and one Chief Judge is chosen to oversee each district.
+All the District judges vote, and one Chief Judge is chosen to oversee each district.
 Appeals from this court go to the Court of Appeals.